liuxiaoyu-git/backend_quarkus/docs/BUILD.md

 You can use shell script *[build_native.sh](../code/build_native.sh)* to build native binary.

+*Remark: You may need to set maximum memory of Docker to 5 GB*

 Check Backend Application for elapsed time for start application.
 It took just **0.078s** sec

 ```log